 Enter Department and Location names and click Save.

 The API user account is created in ManageEngine Password Manager Pro.
-When you launch a remote console, OpsRamp retrieves the password through Gateway.
+When you launch a remote console, the password is retrieved through the gateway.

 After the password is received, regular process of launching remote console is achieved.